rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 In Part 2 of this series, we'll cover more components of the Hadoop ecosystem.

 Have a question?
 Post it in a comment below!

+### reference
+[Basics Of Hadoop Ecosystem - 1](https://bigdatashoppe.blogspot.com/2017/08/basics-of-hadoop-ecosystem-1.html) was used as a reference for this article.